Ckath/fuf/README.md

 ncurses only supports 8 colors, to some extend, by default.
 I use an 8 color colorscheme anyway and cannot be bothered to work around this.
 - no mouse support\
 this will never be added, it annoys me
-- problems with programs using terminal as ui\
+- problems with programs hanging fuf after opening\
-these are whitelisted in fuf in the `CLI_PROGRAMS` definition in fuf.c, make a pr or issue for one to be added
+by default everything spawned by the open handler is treated as cli, open with `ENTER` instead of `l`
 - issues related to scripts remain after update that should fix them\
 since fuf allows you use your own versions of the scripts in ~/.config/fuf its up to yourself to keep up with patching these with the latest changes from the /usr/lib/fuf supplied ones.
 - doesn't compile/work under *some architecture/distro/os/terminal emulator*\